czhang03/Honor-Thesis/README.md

 ## Disclaimer

-All the instruction may not be up to date. if you encounter any difficulty building this document, please create a issue.
+All the instruction may not be up-to-date. if you encounter any difficulty building this document, please create a issue.
 I will try my best to provide a answer to your question.